SpeciesFileGroup/taxonworks_doc/docs/guide/import-and-export.md

 For these **occurrence datasets** one needs to map each term to be imported.
 This next section explains the different mapping options available and steps needed to get started.

 ### Precursor steps to DwC-A import
-- For your dataset, you may need to create one or more **namespaces.** These namespaces allow TW to
+- For your dataset, you may need to create one or more **namespaces.** (and select one using the settings tab of the import page) These namespaces allow TW to
   - track uniqueness of each object and
   - group these objects.